 Here's the info for my cabinet color:

-Since the insides of my cabinets looked like this when we moved in (GROSS.),
+Since the insides of my cabinets looked like this when we moved in,

-I decided to get creative, and I painted the insides of each door with Chalkboard paint.
+I decided to get creative, and I painted the insides of each door with chalkboard paint (seen here).

 I used the same chalkboard paint on my chalkboard accent wall in the corner of the kitchen.